 Prying on a locked fuel filler door can damage it.
 Use the remote fuel door manual release located in the trunk.

 Checking Things Under the Hood

-The following information tells you how to check fluids, lubricants and important parts under the hood.
+The following sections tell you how to check fluids, lubricants and important underhood parts.